Prof. D.E. Newland ScD Hon.DEng FREng

 Road Research Laboratory from 1990-92.
 He was a founding vice-president of the

 International Institute of Acoustics and Vibration.
-The Institute's 21st Annual Congress will be held in Beijing in July 2014.
+The Institute's 24th Annual Congress will be held in London in July 2017.
 Professor

 Newland was elected to Honorary Fellowship of the IIAV in 2005.
 He is a Fellow of the Institution of